 FREN 320 - French Conversation and Composition I (W) (4)

 Developing proficiency in the use of French as a means of oral and written expression.
 Conducted in French.
+Prerequisite: FREN 211 or Placement Exam.

 FREN 321 - French Conversation and Composition II (W) (4)